Operator-precedence parser: Alternative methods

 There are other ways to apply operator precedence rules.
 One is to build a tree of the original expression and then apply tree rewrite rules to it.

 Such trees do not necessarily need to be implemented using data structures conventionally used for trees.
 Instead, tokens can be stored in flat structures, such as tables, by simultaneously building a priority list which states what elements to process in which order.

+Full parenthesization

 Another approach is to first fully parenthesize the expression, inserting a number of parentheses around each operator, such that they lead to the correct precedence even when parsed with a linear, left-to-right parser.
 This algorithm was used in the early FORTRAN I compiler: